ushela/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #chmod +111
 script that adds execution permission to the owner, the group owner and the other users, to the file

+#chmod 007
+other users all have permissions except owener and group